Manonedde/scil_mri_longdata/docs/source/pipeline/evaluation_metrics.rst

 WM Bundles Evaluation
 ========================

-For each bundle, subject and session, 3 types of measurements are extracted using the tractometry flow pipeline:
+For each subject and session, the evaluation of the white matter bundles measures is performed using the `Tractometry Flow`_ pipeline.

+Three types of measurements are extracted for each bundle:

+- Bundle-streamline measures
 - Bundle-averaged
 - Bundle-profile or track-profile
-- Bundle-streamline measures

-The evaluation of the white matter bundles measures is performed using the `Tractometry Flow`_ pipeline.

 .. note::

    `Tractometry Flow`_ pipeline remove of any streamline that are out of the volume, no negative coordinate and no above volume dimension coordinate are possible.

  .. _Tractometry Flow: https://github.com/scilus/tractometry_flow